NithinKalidas/Appian/Integrations and Web API.md

 ## 19. Can we deploy service account to higher environment?
 If yes, Hoe?
 If No how to overcome?

 ## 20. How to construct custom error message in integration?
-"OverRide and define all error conditions"
+In Response, under Error Handling turn on "OverRide and define all error conditions"
+We can set up success criteria and error message based on the status code

 ## 21. Minimun level of Permission to execute web API?
 Viewer Access but Can't able to upload document(NR)